-Name: Class: Date: CH 02 Gross Income and Exclusions 44.
-In 2020, what rate would a single tax payer pay on qualified dividend income: a.
-If in the 37 percent bracket? b.
+44. In 2020, what rate would a single taxpayer pay on qualified dividend income:

+- a.
+If in the 37 percent bracket?

+- b.
 If in the 24 percent bracket?

-ANSWER: a.
+- ANSWER: a.
 20 percent b.
+15 percent

-15 percent 45.
-Child support payments are deductibla.
-Trueb.
-False e by the spouse making the payments.
-ANSWER: False e 2017 specifies that a portion of the amore portion is considered to be a child support ANSWER: True regular intervals to be deductible as alime before 2018, periodic payments of either ony. cash or property must be made at a.
-True b.
-False ANSWER: False
+45. Child support payments are deductible by the spouse making the payments.

+46. If a divorce agreement executed in the 2017 specifies that a portion of the amount of an alimony payment is contingent upon the status of a child, that portion is considered to be a child support payment.

+47. Under a divorce agreement executed before 2018, periodic payments of either cash or property must be made at regular intervals to be deductible as alimony.

+48. Laura and Hung were granted a divorce in 2016.
+In accordance with the decree, Hung made the following payments to Laura in 2020:
-Child support payments contingent on the age of the child Indefinite periodic payments terminating on Laura's death \$4,000 e.
-None of these

-How much of the payments can be deduct as alimony in 2020?
+Child support payments contingent on the age of the child\$6,000Indefinite periodic payments terminating on Laura's death\$4,000How much of the payments can he deduct as alimony in 2020?